bastien-boivin/bb-app/README.md

 - Define the length of moving averages.
 - Generate statistical graphs based on quantiles with the option to select the observed year.

+This repository is a copy from a GitLab repository.

 ## Table of Contents

 1. [Introduction](#introduction)